-Referral to burn unit
+Referral to a burn unit

 Authors: Rami Mossad Ibrahim, MD, Elisabeth Lauritzen, MD, Frederik Gulmark Hansen med.stud., Magnus Balslev Avnstorp, MD and Rikke Holmgaard, Consultant, Burns Specialist, MD, PhD

-Transfer to a Burn unit is indicated when the patient has suffered larger burns or when there is a need for fluid resuscitation.
+Transfer to a burn unit is indicated when the patient has suffered larger burns, or when there is a need for fluid resuscitation.
 The transfer should be coordinated with the Burn unit.

-Referrals may be considered when
+Referrals to a burn unit may be considered when

 - Subdermal burns exceeding 5% of TBSA

-- If escharotomies are needed
+- If escharotomies are indicated

 - Electrical or chemical injuries

-- If inhalation injury is suspected/diagnosed
+- Suspected/diagnosis of inhalation injury

 - If there is any doubt regarding treatment